Limenius/symfony-react-sandbox/README.md

 Redux example
 =============

-There is a working example using Redux at `client/js/recipes-redux/`, and available at the URI `/redux/`:
+There is a working example using Redux at `client/js/recipes-redux/`, and available at the URI `/redux/`.

+Note that the presentational components of both versions are shared, as they don't know about Redux.

 Server side rendering modes
 ===========================